 No Room For Fun

 When you make your budget you didn’t leave any room for fun and this makes you resent budgeting.
 This is where it reaches that time of the month and you crave fun and decide, to hell with the budget!
 Then you go on a spending spree of either shopping or fun times at entertainment spots within your location.
 Leave room for fun in your budget.
 Decide how much you are going to spend on fun and entertainment.
 You can still have fun without putting a serious dent on your budget, just decide how much this fun is going to cost beforehand.
+It can be very convenient for you to take your credit card on holiday with you these days, but be aware that it’s not too difficult to get into more debt than if you had just taken a limited quantity of cash.
+However, having the credit card with you is still recommended for emergencies or any other unforeseen expenses that you didn’t plan for.

 You Don’t Adjust Your Budget.